August 6, 2020

 Productivity: Increase workforce productivity by unleashing people’s time and talent.

-The overall productivity benefits experienced by the composite totalled $22,644,452.
+The overall productivity benefits experienced by the composite totaled $22,644,452.
 For example, the Marketing team avoided operational losses and increased productivity, resulting in benefits of $1,784,261 over two years.

 Focus: Do the right work the first time.